 As a school committee member I spearheaded ensuring that full day kindergarten be part of planning beginning in the summer of 2017.
 I am also working with school administration to find ways to increase the capacity of our after school programs so that every elementary student who needs one has a quality after school experience.

 The American Academy of Pediatrics recently recommended later school start times for adolescents.
 Newton is now seriously planning a school day for our high school students that not only starts later, but dismisses by 3 PM ensuring students have time for the extracurricular and sports activities that are vital for a well rounded high school experience.
+The schedule s of both high schools will also be aligned to allow for cross registration in Career & Technical Ed and advanced classes.
 As a school committee member I will work to ensure that this process stays on track and that there is reasonable and attainable plan for implementation.

 Solving our long-term budget issues

 This year’s budget was the first in many years that necessitated staffing cuts.
 This is not a one-year blip.
 Rising costs of benefits, transportation and other expenses far outstrip the 2.5% increase in our tax levy.
 In addition, Newton’s enrollment continues to grow adding to budget pressures.
 At the same time school districts across the country are seeing cuts in federal education funding – cuts that affect both local school districts and our state department of education’s programs and grants.
 The challenge for our school committee is to make sure we continue to make progress like adopting full day kindergarten while also addressing the realities of the budget.
 I bring a deep understanding of state and federal education policy and programs, 25 years of non-profit management experience and an education that includes an MBA to this task.

 Embarking on the next stage of long-range planning for our buildings and facilities